Recently Adopted Accounting Pronouncements

 Recently Issued Accounting Pronouncements

-In November 2024, the FASB issued ASU 2024-03 Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses, which is intended to improve the disclosure of expenses by providing more detailed information about the types of expenses in commonly presented expense captions.
-The amendments in this ASU are effective for annual reporting periods beginning after December 15, 2026, and interim periods beginning after December 15, 2027.
+In November 2024, the FASB issued ASU 2024-03 Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses, which is intended to improve the disclosures about a public business entity’s expenses by providing more detailed information about the types of expenses in commonly presented expense captions.
+The amendments in ASU 2024-03 are effective in the first annual reporting period beginning after December 15, 2026, and interim reporting periods within annual reporting periods beginning after December 15, 2027 as clarified in ASU 2025-01 Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40): Clarifying the Effective Date.
 Early adoption is permitted.
 The amendments can be applied either prospectively or retrospectively.
-The Company has not early adopted this ASU and is currently evaluating the impact of this new standard on its consolidated financial statements and related disclosures.
+The Company is currently evaluating the impact of this new standard in its consolidated financial statements and related disclosures.

 In October 2023, the FASB issued ASU 2023-06 Disclosure Improvements: Codification Amendments in Response to the SEC's Disclosure Update and Simplification Initiative, which incorporates certain SEC disclosure requirements into the ASC.
 The amendments in the ASU are expected to clarify or improve disclosure and presentation requirements of a variety ASC topics, allow investors to more easily compare entities subject to the SEC's existing disclosures with those entities that were not previously subject to the requirements, and align the requirements in the ASC with the SEC's regulations.
 The effective date for each amendment will be the date on which the SEC's removal of that related disclosure from Regulation S-X or Regulation S-K becomes effective, with early adoption prohibited.
 The amendments in this ASU should be applied prospectively.
 The Company does not expect ASU 2023-06 will have a material impact to its consolidated financial statements.